isaacay/OpenComputers/README.md

-Репозиторий MineOS и вспомогательного софта под OpenComputers.
+Repository MineOS and support of software for OpenComputers.